ShreshthaSingh011/E188-Infotech-Website/README.md

 # E188-Infotech-Website
-The official Website for an Infotech company
+The official Website of an Infotech company